Josephine Hart

-Josephine Hart (1 March 1942 - 2 June 2011), also known as Lady Saatchi, was an Irish writer, theatrical producer, and television presenter, who lived in London, England.
+Josephine Hart, Lady Saatchi (1 March 1942 - 2 June 2011) was an Irish writer, theatrical producer, and television presenter, who lived in London, England.
 She is known for her novels Damage (1991) and Sin (1992), and for founding The Poetry Hour at the British Library, which continues to be held monthly.
 The Josephine Hart Poetry Prize is awarded by the Josephine Hart Foundation, which was founded by her husband Maurice Saatchi in her honour.

 Early life and education

 Josephine Hart was born on 1 March 1942 at Mullingar, County Westmeath and she attended St. Louis Convent School at Carrickmacross, County Monaghan, where she was encouraged by the nuns to recite verse at Irish festivals.
 By the age of 12, she was able to recite Shakespeare's sonnets, and poems by W. B. Yeats, T. S. Eliot, and W. H. Auden.

 She had three siblings who all died in various ways, when she was aged between 6 and 17.

 She moved to London in 1964, and attended acting classes at the Guildhall School of Music and Drama at night while working in the telesales department of Thomson Newspapers.